MM-Mamunn/BusManagementSystem-API/README.md

 ```

-6. Run the Project
+6. Run the Project:
 Navigate to the directory where manage.py is located.
-Run the following command to start the server:
+Run the following command to host this to  the server:
 ```
 py manage.py runserver
 ```